SEND Report

 Q: How will I know how my child is doing?

 A) You will be kept informed through reports home and parent’s evenings.
-If your child has a specific intervention you will be informed of progress by letter or you may be asked to attend a meeting in school to review the progress.
+If your child has a specific intervention you will be informed of progress by either a letter or a face to face meeting.

 Q) How will you make sure that the support in place is the right support?